hansreier/techreier/eDrops/src/main/resources/static/markdown/about/tech.md

 The goal is to make this as simple as possible where the user enters text in an input window.
 An option is to use markdown like this readme.md file, since it is simpler than RTF and uses less space.
 Perhaps the system will support both formats.
-Editors, both outside of this project or included in this project.  can be used.
+Editors, both outside of this project or included in this project can be used.

 The first attempt is to use markdown written in Intellij or other editor, store it as a file together with project code and pick it up as a part of the Web GUI.
 No database is really needed.